How to Configure a Password Policy – An Overview & Guide

 Store Passwords using reversible encryption

 This security setting determines whether the password is stored using reversible encryption.
 If a password is stored using reversible encryption, then it becomes easier to decrypt the password.
 This setting is useful in certain cases, where an application or service requires the username and password of a user to perform certain functions.
-This setting should be enabled, only if it is absolutely necessary.
+This setting should be enabled, only if it is necessary.
 By default, this setting is disabled.